DJIA, Dow Jones industrial Average update

 e.The US is undoubtedly the greatest beneficiary of seigniorage ever and also benefits from credit extended to it by the likes of Japan and China.

-f.Apart from bailouts the unemployment insurance benefits were extended to 2 years and now more people are filing for disability that are finding work.
+f.Apart from bailouts the insurance benefits were extended to 2 years and now more people are filing for disability that are finding work.

 g.
 For businesses there is the 100% first year depreciation.